-2. Executive Summary
+1. Executive Summary

-The EBA is tasked, pursuant to article 8(1)(ab) of Regulation 1093/20101 of the European Parliament and the Council, with developing and maintaining "an up-to-date Union resolution handbook on the resolution of financial institutions in the Union which is to set out best practices and high-quality methodologies and processes for resolution, taking into account the work of the Single Resolution Board, and changing business practices and business models and the size of financial institutions and of markets".
-This Resolution Handbook Chapter ('Handbook') provides best practices and high-quality methodologies and processes for the selection and appointment of independent valuers for resolution purposes in accordance with article 36 and 74 of Directive 2014/59/EU of the European Parliament and the Council2.
+The EBA is tasked, pursuant to Article 8(1)(ab) of Regulation 1093/2010 of the European Parliament and the Council, with developing and maintaining 'an up-to-date Union resolution handbook on the resolution of financial institutions in the Union which is to set out best practices and high-quality methodologies and processes for resolution, taking into account the work of the Single Resolution Board, and changing business practices and business models and the size of financial institutions and of markets'.
+This Resolution Handbook Chapter ('Handbook') provides best practices and highquality methodologies and processes for the selection and appointment of independent valuers for resolution purposes in accordance with Article 36 and 74 of Directive 2014/59/EU of the European Parliament and the Council.

-The EBA has already issued Regulatory Technical Standards on independent valuers under article 36(14) of Directive 2014/59/EU3 determining the circumstances under which a person is to be considered independent from any public authority, including the resolution authority, and the relevant entity and can therefore act as an independent valuer.
+The EBA has already issued Regulatory Technical Standards (RTS) on independent valuers under Article 36(14) of Directive 2014/59/EU determining the circumstances under which a person is to be considered independent from any public authority, including the resolution authority (RA), and the relevant entity and can therefore act as an independent valuer.

-In line with those Regulatory Technical Standards4, the Handbook identifies best practices for the three elements of independence that the resolution authority (RA) should assess for the valuer: i) the RA should ensure that the valuer possesses the necessary qualifications, experience, ability, knowledge and resources; ii) that the valuer is legally separated from the relevant public authority and the relevant entity; and iii) that the valuer has no material common or conflicting interest with the relevant public authority or the relevant entity.
+In line with those Regulatory Technical Standards, the Handbook identifies best practices for the three elements of independence that the RA should assess for the valuer.
+The RA should ensure that the valuer: i) possesses the necessary qualifications, experience, ability, knowledge and resources; ii) is legally separated from the relevant public authority and the relevant entity; and iii) has no material common or conflicting interest with the relevant public authority or the relevant entity.

-The Handbook is structured in a chronological order, covering actions before, during and after the appointment of the independent valuer.
+The Handbook is structured in chronological order, covering actions before, during and after the appointment of the independent valuer.
 The Handbook covers the preparatory arrangements, such as market research, framework contracts and internal procedures.
 The Handbook then moves to the appointment process, with specific parts for the assessment of the valuer's independence and the application of safeguards.
-The Handbook ends with considerations at and after
+The Handbook ends with considerations at and after valuation contract signature, such as the maintenance of policies and procedures to identify and manage conflicts of interest.